Living wage: Contemporary thought

-Donald Stabile argues for a living wage based on moral economic thought and its related themes of sustainability, capability and externality.
-Broadly speaking, Stabile indicates that sustainability in the economy may require that people have the means for 'decent accommodation, transport, clothing and personal care'.
-He qualifies the statement as he sees individual necessities as contextual and therefore able to change over time, between cultures and under different macroeconomic circumstances.
+Donald Stabile argues for a living wage based on moral economic thought and its related themes of sustainability, capability, and externality.
+Broadly speaking, Stabile indicates that economic sustainability may require that people have the means for 'decent accommodation, transport, clothing and personal care'.
+He qualifies the statement as he sees individual necessities as contextual and therefore able to change over time, between cultures, and under different macroeconomic circumstances.
 This suggests that the concept and definition of a living wage cannot be made objective over all places and in all times.
-Stabile's thoughts on capabilities make direct reference to Amartya Sen's work on capability approach.
+Stabile's thoughts on capabilities directly reference Amartya Sen's work on the capability approach.
 The tie-in with a living wage is the idea that income is an important, though not exclusive, means for capabilities.
-The enhancement of people's capabilities allows them to better function both in society and as workers.
+Enhancing people's capabilities enables them to function better both in society and in their roles as workers.
 These capabilities are further passed down from parents to children.
 Finally, Stabile analyses the lack of a living wage as the imposition of negative externalities on others.
-These externalities take the form of depleting the stock of workers by 'exploiting and exhausting the workforce'.
+These externalities take the form of depleting the workforce through 'exploiting and exhausting the workforce'.
 This leads to economic inefficiency as businesses end up overproducing their products due to not paying the full cost of labour.

-Other contemporary accounts have taken up the theme of externalities arising due to a lack of living wage.
+Other contemporary accounts have taken up the theme of externalities arising from the lack of a living wage.
 Muilenburg and Singh see welfare programs, such as housing and school meals, as being a subsidy for employers that allow them to pay low wages.
 This subsidy, taking the form of an externality, is of course paid for by society in the form of taxes.
-This thought is repeated by Grimshaw who argues that employers offset the social costs of maintaining their workforce through tax credits, housing, benefits and other wage subsidies.
+This thought is repeated by Grimshaw, who argues that employers offset the social costs of maintaining their workforce through tax credits, housing, benefits, and other wage subsidies.
 The issue was raised during the Democratic party primary election of 2016 in the United States, when presidential candidate Bernie Sanders mentioned that "struggling working families should not have to subsidise the wealthiest family in the country", and therefore, implied that the large retailer Walmart, who is owned by the wealthiest family in the country, was not paying fair wages and was being subsidised by taxpayers.

 Those in favor of living wage ordinances primarily research the negative impacts of insufficient minimum wages.
 In a cross-comparison between minimum wage and living wage ordinances, there are profound psychological impacts to living wage implementations.
-Those in favor of living wage oriented policies assert that it is important to acknowledge the region-specific costs that is severely lacking in minimum wage measurements.
+Those in favor of living wage-oriented policies assert that it is important to acknowledge the region-specific costs that are severely lacking in minimum wage measurements.
 This line of thinking argues that a living wage can both enhance engagement and performance if implemented.